theprogzone/dynamic-form-fields-react/README.md

-# Add or remove form input fields dynamically in react js
+# Dynamically add or remove form input fields in react js

 In this react js project I'm demonstrating, how to add or remove the form input fields dynamically.